marcosrachid/java8_oca_study/README.md

 ## Working with Inheritance

-A class that defines an instance variable with the same name as an instance variable from its parent class is referenced as "hidden".

-A class that defines a static method with the same signature as a static method from its parent is referenced as "hidden".

 Java does not support multiple inheritance for classes, only for interfaces.

 Methods from interface are implicit "public".